 Construction

-have developed construction methods and are using adhesives that negate many of the historical criticisms of this method of building boats.
+Though traditionalists and custom builders often disdain the use of hull and deck liners, the major manufacturers have developed construction methods and are using adhesives that negate many of the historical criticisms of this method of building boats.
 Properly constructed and installed, hull and deck liners provide structural support for the hull and sturdy areas onto which bulkheads and furniture may be installed.
 Space-age adhesives also produce secure bonds that allow liners to flex without breaking the bond.
 Once buried in fiberglass, plumbing and wiring runs also are now accessible through PVC conduits.
 From the consumer’s standpoint, these processes also allow builders to maintain lower prices.

-Given 20-plus developmental years, Beneteau’s system appears to have reached maturity.
+Given 30-plus developmental years, Beneteau’s system appears to have reached maturity.
 Hulls are solid fiberglass with vinylester resins in the outer skin to prevent osmotic blistering.
 Behind the skin coat are computer-cut sections of fabric wetted with polyester laminating resin.

-The hull liner consists of a preformed grid system of fiberglass stringers, beams, engine and tank supports, and cutouts into which tanks are installed.
+The hull liner consists of a pre-formed grid system of fiberglass stringers, beams, engine and tank supports, and cutouts into which tanks are installed.
 Chainplates are attached to stainless steel rod bedded in solid fiberglass.
 The lamination schedule employs non-woven stitchmat fiberglass, and unidirectional rovings.
 Hull and deck liners are bonded with a polyester adhesive compound.

-Bulkheads are bonded to both hull and deck to produce a monocoque structure; they are bedded in a two part polyurethane adhesive, an alternative to the traditional method of tabbing with fiberglass strips.
+Bulkheads are bonded to both hull and deck to produce a monocoque structure; they are bedded in a two-part polyurethane adhesive, an alternative to the traditional method of tabbing with fiberglass strips.

 The deck is a sandwich cored with Trivera, a polyester cloth that provides some structural support while preventing print-through during the lamination process.
 (Larger boats are cored with end-grain balsa.)

 Areas where deck gear and stanchions are installed are solid fiberglass.
 Deck gear is secured with nuts, bolts, and backing plates.
 This can almost be considered a “traditional” method of construction these days, since some builders are now bedding aluminum plates into the fiberglass and tapping them to receive mounting bolts for deck hardware.
-The advantages of that method are the elimination of protruding washers and nuts belowdecks, and of the leaks that often come through these mounts.
+The advantages of that method include the elimination of protruding washers and nuts belowdecks, and of the leaks that often come through these mounts.
 The big disadvantage would be in stripping the threads in any of the tapped holes.

-In the hull-deck joint, the deck rests on an inward-turning hull flange, and the two are married by a combination of stainless steel fasteners, polyurethane glue, and a toerail secured with bolts and nuts.
+In the hull-deck joint, the deck rests on an inward-turning hull flange, and the two are married by a combination of stainless steel fasteners, polyurethane glue, and a toerail secured with through-bolts and nuts.

 Performance